-Administrative: writing detailed reports, maintaining accurate records, meeting with coordinator + other RAs on a biweekly + weekly basis, supplying a vast knowledge base of available on + off campus student resources, relaying residential maintenance requests to appropriate locations, developing + implementing an efficient mass communication system for all residents on floor, interviewing candidates for RA and supervisor positions
+writing detailed reports, maintaining accurate records, meeting with coordinator and other RAs on a biweekly and weekly basis, supplying a vast knowledge base of available on and off campus student resources, relaying residential maintenance requests to appropriate locations, developing and implementing an efficient mass communication system for all residents on floor, interviewing candidates for RA and supervisor positions

-Managerial: organizing + holding floor meetings, coordinating multiple schedules for maximum meeting + program attendance, promote awareness + acceptance of campus diversity and an inclusive environment
+organizing and holding floor meetings, coordinating multiple schedules for maximum meeting and program attendance, promote awareness and acceptance of campus diversity and an inclusive environment

-Policy Enforcing: ensuring a safe community by enforcing quiet hours, guest, and drug + alcohol policies, following proper protocol regarding policy violations, monitoring activity of one floor daily (43 residents), of 14 floors periodically (650+ residents), assisting in managing emergency situations (fire, health, etc)
+ensuring a safe community by enforcing quiet hours, guest, and drug and alcohol policies, following proper protocol regarding policy violations, monitoring activity of one-two floors daily and 12-14 floors periodically, assisting in managing emergency situations (fire, health, etc)

-managing a $150-200/semester programming budget for floor event supplies, planning and executing enriching community building activities to promote residential connectedness and educational + personal growth, creating door + floor decorations that coincide with a particular theme
+managing a $150-200/semester programming budget for floor event supplies, planning and executing enriching community building activities to promote residential connectedness and educational and personal growth, creating door and floor decorations that coincide with a particular theme

-Counseling: calmly + rationally handling crisis situations, listening to residents, providing advice, and referring them to appropriate on + off campus resources based on their (academic, personal, social, etc) concerns, unbiasedly mediating + resolving conflict situations
+calmly and rationally handling crisis situations, listening to residents, providing advice, and referring them to appropriate on and off campus resources based on their (academic, personal, social, etc) concerns, unbiasedly mediating and resolving conflict situations